ministryofjustice/security-guidance/docs/cyber-and-technical-security-guidance.md

 #### Secure areas

-These policies are for all users:
+This policy is for all users:

 -   [Security in the office](security-in-the-office.md)